 Step 5 - Completing your project

-Once you have completed your project, you will need to gather all relevant documentation for final sign off.
+Once you are in the final stages of completing your project, you will need to gather all relevant documentation for final sign off.
 Some documents may vary dependant on the role you have played in your project.

 Things to consider